yige-hu/hiptensorflow/rocm_docs/tensorflow-quickstart.md

 ### Temp workaround:  Solutions when running out of memory
 As a temporary workaround, if your workload runs out of device memory, you can either reduce the batch size or set `config.gpu_options.allow_growth = True`.

-### Temp workaround:  Improving numerical stability
-As a temporary workaround, we currently recommend that you `export HSA_ENABLE_SDMA=0` to improve numerical stability when training Tensorflow models.